 The scientists also looked at where these microplastics come from.
 Some are designed to be microscopic.
 These include the beads used in exfoliating facial washes, as well as those used in air-blasters to remove rust and paint from the hulls of boats.
 Other microplastics may be fragments of bigger objects, from plastic bags to fishing gear.

 Now, Cole is trying to work out whether the tiniest sea creatures, called zooplankton, can take up microplastics.
 This is the first stage in trying to understand whether these particles can travel up the food chain.
-If they can get into zooplankton, then they could be passed on to bigger animals which eat them.
+If they can get into zooplankton, then they could be passed on to bigger animals that eat them.
 This so-called trophic transfer could ultimately affect us too.

 “If they’re trophically transferred they could end up in the human food supply,” says Cole.
 “But, without doing a lot more work we won’t know what the full effects of these compounds are.”